dotnet/aspire/docs/getting-started.md

 }
 ```

-- The `<ServiceBus namespace host>` is labeled in the portal UI as "Host name" and looks similar to "yournamespacename.servicebus.windows.net"
+- The `<ServiceBus namespace host>` is labeled in the portal UI as "Host name".
+Include host name only and omit "servicebus.windows.net".

 ## Load the Sample Application